GKM sheaves and nonorientable surface group representations: Cohomology calculations

-The following tables list the Hilbert series of $H^0(\F_1)$ and whether or not it is a free $A$-module, for several values of simply connected $K$.
+The following tables list the Hilbert series of $H^0(\F_1)$ and whether or not it is a free $A$-module, for several simply connected compact Lie groups $K$.
 All results not already described in \S \ref{oughshogh} were obtained using MAGMA \cite{bosma1997magma}.

-The terms are collected into Weyl orbits of $T_2$-isotypical components.
-Every term possessing no negative coefficients corresponds to a free $A$-module summand. \\
+The terms correspond to into Weyl orbits of $T_2$-isotypical components of $H^0(\F_1)$.
+Every term containing no negative coefficients corresponds to a free $A$-module summand. \\

-\\ \\ \\ In the following table we collect Hilbert series for $H^0(\F_{\Rp{\id}{1}{K}})^W$ divided by $ P_t(BK)$, where $\id \in K$ is the identity.
+\\ \\ \\ In the following table we collect Hilbert series for $H^0(\F_{\Rp{\id}{1}{K}})^W$ divided by $ P_t(BK)$, where $\id \in K$ is the identity. \\